Visiting Palatine Hill, Rome: Top Attractions, Tips & Tours

 Baths of Septimius Severus

-The remains of these baths are the most imposing ruins on the Palatine.
-The piers and arches of the building were supported on massive substructures which have outlasted the centuries.
-Remains of the heating system can still be seen in some of the rooms and corridors.
-From a rectangular terrace near the baths there is the finest view of Rome from the Palatine (particularly impressive at sunset), with the Colosseum, the Baths of Caracalla, the Caelian, the Aventine, the Janiculum and on the low ground below it the Circus Maximus (Ciro Massimo), a huge structure which could accommodate 300,000 spectators.
+The remains of these baths are the most imposing ruins on the Palatine, their piers and arches supported on massive substructures, which have survived through the centuries.
+You can still see remains of the central heating system in some of the rooms and corridors.
+From the nearby terrace is a beautiful view, especially as the sun sets across the Colosseum and the Baths of Caracalla.
+On the low ground below it is the Circus Maximus, a huge structure, which could accommodate 300,000 spectators.
 Some later palaces were built with terraces extending from the crest of the hill on posts so the emperors and their guests could watch races and games below in the Circus Maximus.